archivesunleashed/archivesunleashed.org/content/aut/lesson.md

 You should now download and install Gephi, which you can find [here](http://gephi.github.io/).

-On the opening screen, you want to select “Open a Graph File...” and select the links-for-gephi.gexf file that you generated in the last script.
+Upon opening the Gephi application, you want to select “Open a Graph File...” and select the links-for-gephi.gexf file that you generated in the last script.
 It will be found in the `/data` directory you have been working with.

 ![open file](/images/gephi-1.png)